Raffi Krikorian - How to use Geolocation in your web app

 He first of all gave a definition of location which is context plus relevancy, which was interesting for me because I had never really thought of location as anything other than a little bit of extra meta data for refining searches and categorising content.

 We learned that with geolocation things like tweets and articles can become globally applicable but locally relevant.
-Basically this means that whilst information such as "Belfast airport is closed due to ash clouds today" is globally applicable it is really only relevant to people who live in or wanted to travel to Belfast.
+This means that whilst information such as "Belfast airport is closed due to ash clouds today" is globally applicable it is really only relevant to people who live in or wanted to travel to Belfast.

 One of the examples used in the presentation was yaketee.com, this is a chat service based on location.
 In my personal opinion the site serves only as a proof of concept because there are more effective ways to talk to people in your local community without going online and remembering a fairly odd sounding URL!
 That being said it is an excellent proof of concept, very slick and with some excellent fallback measures.
 You should check it out.